The New England Patriots entered the 2020 NFL Draft with the 23rd overall pick.

 Herbert was not viewed as a slam-dunk prospect entering the draft, but he’s surpassed all expectations as an NFL rookie.

-Through 10 starts, the 22-year-old is on pace to break rookie records for completions (set by Carson Wentz), passing yards (Andrew Luck), passing touchdowns (Baker Mayfield) despite not playing in Week 1.
+Through 10 starts, the 22-year-old is on pace to break rookie records for completions (set by Carson Wentz), passing yards (Andrew Luck) and passing touchdowns (Baker Mayfield) despite not playing in Week 1.
 His 66.7 percent completion percentage, if it holds, would be second-best all-time behind Dak Prescott among qualified rookie QBs.
 He’d also be just the fourth rookie ever to start eight or more games and post a passer rating above 100 (currently at 100.7), joining Prescott, Robert Griffin III and Russell Wilson.

 “Yeah, he’s impressive,” Belichick said Tuesday in a conference call with New England reporters.
 “Very talented player, tall, sees things well, has a good arm, can certainly make all the throws.
 He’s athletic, can escape the pocket, smart.
 They do a number of things at the line of scrimmage — you’ve seen him check plays, audible against pressure, change plays against check-with-me type situations.
 It looks like he’s going to be a good quarterback for a long time.